shortz24/capnweb/README.md

 2. Use short-lived sessions.
 When the session ends, all stubs are implicitly disposed.
 In particular, when using HTTP batch request, there's generally no need to dispose stubs.
 When using long-lived WebSocket sessions, however, disposal may be important.

+Note: We might extend Cap'n Web to use `FinalizationRegistry` to automatically dispose abandoned stubs in the future, but even if we do, it should not be relied upon, due to problems discussed above.

 ### How to dispose

 Stubs integrate with JavaScript's [explicit resource management](https://v8.dev/features/explicit-resource-management), which became widely available in mid-2025 (and has been supported via transpilers and polyfills going back a few years earlier).
 In short: